NickMcConnell/AngbandPlus/readme.txt

 and "NNN" is the name of the "character" in the savefile.
 Note that only "multiuser" platforms use the "UUU.NNN" form, and the "dot" is required.

-Angband uses a platform independant file format for the binary file used to store the high score list.
+Angband uses a platform independent file format for the binary file used to store the high score list.
 This file is named "scores.raw".
 To use an "old" high score list, simply copy it into the "lib/apex" directory.